sljy1995/StephTheAlpha/about.md

 ## What I Write About

-My main areas of interest include:
+*Main areas of interest:*

-- **Volatility Risk Premium (VRP)**
+- **Volatility Analysis**
-  Empirical evidence, signal construction, and option-based strategies.
+  Opportunities to exploit, signal construction, and option-based strategies.

 - **Options & derivatives**
   Short-dated options, delta/vega risk, and realistic risk management.